 The need for floodplain management responses will be limited because the policy unit is largely undeveloped.
-There are no communities apart from visitors to the marshes and Two Tree Island.
-However flood warning will be needed for the railway line (which continues through Leigh-on-Sea & Southend-on-Sea policy unit to the east and

-Bowers Marshes policy unit to the west).
+There are no communities apart from would consist of improvements to channels and outfalls as the needs

+Policy Management Unit PMU Recommended Preferred Option visitors to the marshes and Two Tree Island.
+However flood warning will be needed for the railway line (which continues through Leigh-on-Sea & Southend-on-Sea policy unit to the east and Bowers Marshes policy unit to the west).
 Choices for local flood risk management have not been designed or assessed in detail, and are included in our action plan for investigation, consultation and subsequent appraisal.'
 The assignment of Policy Unit P2 to this action zone suggests the risk of flooding in this area is likely to increase over time unless considerations of the contamination issues associated with the area are strong enough to justify a maintained defence line.